openstack-k8s-operators/ansible-microshift-role/README.md

 * Commit your changes and push them to your forked repository.
 * Create a pull request to the main branch of this repository.

-The project mainteners would get a notification about your change and you can expect, that soon your change would be reviewed!
+The project maintainers would get a notification about your change and you can expect, that soon your change would be reviewed!

 If you don't want to create a pull request with a feature, you can allways